CHIGODI/ePermit-KLF/README.md

 ### Logout

 - Users can log out by navigating to the logout route, which will clear the JWT token from the cookies.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more information.